 - Once updated, restart your phone to see if the problem has been repaired.

-Check To See If You Have A Mobile Data Limit
+Check To Enquire About Your Mobile Data Limit

-- Toggle the “Limit mobile data usage” option on.
+- Scroll to the “Limit mobile data usage” choice.
+Switch it on and off.

 - On the iPhone, go to Settings > Cellular.

 - Scroll down to see your overall data consumption for the billing period, as well as how much data your apps have consumed, in descending order.